tusharsial/Agile-Fixed-Wing-UAV/README.md

 * Download the "MATLAB & Simulink" Folder onto your computer.
 * Run the Trim_sym_main.m file first.
 * After this, run Constants_sym.m file.
-* Finally, open the Horizontal_Turn_Symmetric_DOP.mdl and then run the model
+* Finally, open the Horizontal_Turn_Symmetric_DOP.mdl and then run the model.
 * **Note:** Additionally, you'll be required to download Aerospace Blockset in order to run the Simulink model.

 The complete simulation model was developed using MATLAB & Simulink as shown in the image given below:

 ![alt text](https://github.com/tusharsial/Flight-Dynamics-Controls-UAV-/blob/main/Images/Simulink%20Model.jpg)

 Following image presents the simulation results for a 180 degrees horizontal turn maneuver for the UAV.
-While peforming the maneuver, a drop of 0.0001 meters in altitude and 0.6m/s in Velocity was observed.
+While peforming the maneuver, a drop of 0.0001 meters in altitude and 0.6m/s in Velocity were observed.
+The UAV was successfully able to complete the maneuver with minimal errors, even in the presence of wind disturbance which proved the high performance and robustness of the controllers.

 ![alt text](https://github.com/tusharsial/Flight-Dynamics-Controls-UAV-/blob/main/Images/Simulation%20Results.jpg)